daiwikmh/StellarSwap/readme.md

 ## 🚀 Project Overview

-**CROSSINCH+ BRIDGE** is a production-ready cross-chain atomic swap protocol that integrates **1inch Limit Order Protocol** with **custom Stellar HTLC contracts** to enable secure, trustless token transfers between Ethereum and Stellar networks.
+**CROSSINCH+ BRIDGE** is a cross-chain atomic swap protocol that integrates **1inch Limit Order Protocol** with **custom Stellar HTLC contracts** to enable secure, trustless token transfers between Ethereum and Stellar networks.
 This project heavily extends 1inch LOP for the ETH side and features custom-built contracts on the Stellar side.

 ## 📈 What We Created